How To Ship Modular Tailings Systems

 Bill of Lading

-Accurate and complete documentation is essential.
+Ensure accurate and complete documentation.
 This includes precise cargo specifications, dimensions, weight, and detailed handling instructions.

 Customs Documentation